Flag of Indiana: Second flag

+SECTION 1.
+Be it enacted by the General Assembly of the State of Indiana, That said flag of the United States, representing each State with a star in a blue field, be and is hereby adopted as the flag of the State of Indiana.

+Current flag

-To commemorate the state's 1916 centennial anniversary, the Indiana General Assembly issued a resolution to adopt a state flag.
+To commemorate the state's 1916 centennial anniversary, the Indiana General Assembly issued a resolution to adopt a new state flag.
 At the request of the General Assembly, a contest was sponsored by the Indiana Society of the Daughters of the American Revolution to design a flag to serve as the official state banner.
-As an incentive to increase the number of submissions, the contest offered the winner a one hundred dollar cash prize.
-More than two hundred submissions were received and examined by the Society before a winner was selected.
-The entry created by Paul Hadley of Mooresville, Indiana, was ultimately chosen as the winner of the contest and the cash prize.
+As an incentive to increase the number of submissions, the contest offered the winner a $100 cash prize.
+More than 200 submissions were received and examined by the Society before a winner was selected.
+The entry created by Paul Hadley of Mooresville, Indiana was ultimately chosen as the winner of the contest and the cash prize.

 On May 31, 1917, the flag was chosen as the state's official banner.
-The General Assembly made only one change to Hadley's original design: they added the word Indiana, in a crescent shape, over the top of the torch.
-The state banner was later renamed the state's flag in a new statute passed in 1955 that also standardized the dimensions of the flag.
+The General Assembly made only one change to Hadley's original design: they added the name Indiana, in a crescent shape, over the top of the large star.
+The state banner was five feet six inches in width by four feet four inches in height.
+The state banner was later designated as the state flag in a statute passed in 1955 that also standardized the dimensions of the flag to be 2 by 3 units, 3 by 5 units, or any equivalent size.

-The symbols of the Indiana state flag such as the torch in a circle of stars were used in the Indiana Bicentennial Torch Relay in 2016.
+Other flags

+The George Rogers Clark Flag was created and solely flown in Vincennes, Indiana in 1778.
+This flag is the only documented non-national flag used to represent the Territory of Indiana.
+The Indiana Society of the Sons of the American Revolution have adopted the George Rogers Clark flag as their flag, and in 2008, they presented the flag to the Indiana National Guard to take with them to Iraq and Afghanistan.
+The flag is still being flown in Vincennes to this day.

+The symbols on the Indiana state flag were used as the theming for the Indiana Bicentennial Torch Relay in 2016.
+The torch on the Indiana state flag had a physical version of it created to be specially used for the event.
+In 2015, one year before the event, a bicentennial flag was created to celebrate Indiana's 200th statehood anniversary.
+The bicentennial flag has the state flag incorporated into its design.
+Copies of the bicentennial flag were given to every county, city, and town in the state to be displayed.
+The flag was sold on the official state website and in retail stores for a limited time during the bicentennial event.